strvcom/atlas.js/tutorials/writing-actions.md

 - They frequently contain business-specific logic or accomplish a very specific task
 - They do not need to keep any kind of state (they are stateless - it's just input params->returning results)

-> **NOTE**: Contrary to services and hooks, the Action class you implement **is** what you will interface with - when you register an Action into the Application, the class is instantiated and exposed to you via `app.actions.*`.
+> **NOTE**: Contrary to services and hooks, the Action class you implement **is** what you will interface with - when you register an Action into the Atlas instance, the class is instantiated and exposed to you via `app.actions.*`.

 ## Structure of an action

-An Action is a class which is instantiated by the Application upon adding it and the methods it implements are accessible to anyone else.
+An Action is a class which is instantiated by the Atlas instance upon adding it and the methods it implements are accessible to anyone else.

 Here is a bare class which shows how an Action works.